PockyBum522/tailscale-personal-scripts/README.md

 # tailscale-personal-scripts
 Tailscale is awesome.
-Here's some things I use for my personal setup
+Here's some things I use for my personal setups.